Media Insights:Decoding the Digital Age – The Significance and Limitations of Hall Theory in Contemporary Media

 Introduction

 Welcome to Media Insights, I’m Vertin, and today we’re going to talk about a classic theory: Stuart Hall’s “code/decode” model.
 This theory offered a new perspective on cultural studies in the 1970s, but in today’s digital age of stuffed algorithmic recommendations and fake news, can it continue to apply?
-Or does it need an update?
-Today we’ll think together!
+Or does it need to be updated?
+Today we will think together.

 podcast outline